voltrue2/gracenode/README.md

 gracenode.use('myModule');
 ```

-With the optional second argument options, you can give the module an alternate name.
+With the optional second argument, you can give the module an alternate name.

 ```
 gracenode.use('mysql', { name: 'mysql2' });